-In this work we build upon our earlier results on power control in body-worn devices.
-We profile wireless channel in a body-worn healthcare monitoring system using the Toumaz SensiumTM, and assess the theoretical potential for saving energy without compromising reliability.
+Table 2.
+Summary of energy and loss performance for various power control strategies nel in a body-worn healthcare monitoring system using the Toumaz SensiumTM, and assess the theoretical potential for saving energy without compromising reliability.
 Next we adapted our practical power control algorithm for use on the SensiumTM, and showed that energy savings of 24% are possible on average without undue loss of reliability.
-We show that even with the reduced number of power levels and different operating frequency of the SensiumTM(as compared with MicaZ motes), power control remains as effective in saving energy.
-Since our power control algorithm is easy to implement, these savings are easily achievable.
+We show that even with the reduced number of power levels and different operating frequency of the SensiumTM (as compared with MicaZ motes), power control algorithm is easy to implement, these savings are easily achievable.
 While our current work focused on continuous long-term patient monitoring, in future we plan to study the efficacy of power control in more dynamic settings such as athlete monitoring.